Personalized Abstractive Summarization by Tri-agent Generation Pipeline: Editor-steered Instructor

 \subsection{Step 1: Supervised Learning}

-In the initial phase of training, we construct a set of oracle instructions based on the user's specific requirements for the summary correction.\footnote{The oracle instructions can be easily built with the reference summaries from the original training set.} These oracle instructions serve as ideal examples of the instructions that our instructor should produce.
+During the initial training phase, we generate a set of oracle instructions tailored to the user's historical preferences for summary correction.\footnote{These oracle instructions are constructed by simulating the user's preferences using human-written summaries as references, which reflect the distinct summarization preferences of each source.
+For instance, CNN and DailyMail may exhibit specific tendencies in the summaries it generates for news articles.} These oracle instructions serve as ideal examples of the instructions that our instructor should produce.
 We then train the instructor model in a supervised manner, with negative log likelihood loss, i.e.,

 The goal of this phase is to establish a solid foundation for the instructor to generate instructions that align with user expectations, by enabling it to learn the relationship between the input (source documents and initial summaries) and the desired output (oracle instructions).